Needle Size For Influenza Vaccine

 • 25-gauge: This thinner needle is often chosen to minimize discomfort, particularly for those with a fear of needles or sensitive skin.

 The choice between a 23-gauge and 25-gauge needle often depends on individual patient factors, the healthcare provider's preference, and the specific vaccine formulation.
-The length of the needle is determined by the individual's body habitus (size and build), ensuring the vaccine is delivered into the appropriate muscle.
+Practically speaking, the length of the needle is determined by the individual's body habitus (size and build), ensuring the vaccine is delivered into the appropriate muscle.
 For adults, a 5/8-inch or 1-inch needle is usually sufficient, but shorter needles may be used for children or individuals with less subcutaneous fat.

 Scientific Rationale Behind Needle Choice